haxiomic/dts2hx/README.md

     `npm install dts2hx --save-dev`
 - Install a node module with types, e.g. `npm install three`
-- Run dts2hx on the node module `npx dts2hx three`
+- Run dts2hx on the node module

+    `npx dts2hx three`
-- Alternatively, generate externs for all local node dependencies with `npx dts2hx --all`
+- Alternatively, generate externs for all local node dependencies with

+    `npx dts2hx --all`
-- (The generated externs require haxe 4+ syntax)
+- (The generated externs use haxe 4+ syntax)
+- For bonus points, add dts2hx as a postinstall script in your package.json so that externs are generated automatically after `npm install`
+    ```json
+    "scripts": {
+      "postinstall": "dts2hx --all"
+    }
+    ```

 # Roadmap
 - [x] Rewrite in haxe using generated TypeScript compiler externs